 When my kids were little, my husband and I must have racked up thousands of miles on our Kelty jogging stroller, which we used on sidewalks, paths, and unpaved trails.

-These five hikes are all over paved trails, so they're suitable for just about any kind of stroller.
-Just because they are on more civilized paved trails doesn't mean they aren't in some of the most spectacular areas of Marin, so make sure you check them out.
+Many of these hikes are over paved trails, so they're suitable for just about any kind of stroller.
+Just because they are on more civilized paved surfaces doesn't mean they aren't in some of the most spectacular outdoors areas of Marin, so make sure you check them out.

 - At the Point Reyes National Seashore Visitor Center in Bear Valley near Olema you'll find the Earthquake Trail, where families can explore the San Andreas Fault and 1906 San Francisco Earthquake.
-It's perfect for a hike with your stroller, and kids love to visit the Visitor Center with its stuffed animals (the taxidermy kind) and toucing table.
+It's perfect for a hike with your stroller, and kids love to visit the Visitor Center with its stuffed animals (the taxidermy kind), natural history displays, and touching table.

 - Tennessee Valley near Mill Valley is one of Marin's favorite places for outdoor recreation.
 The wide Tennessee Valley Trail is paved for much of its distance and is manageable with a sturdy stroller.
 Your reward at the half-way point of this out-and-back hike is a beach and a spectacular view of the Pacific Ocean at Tennessee Cove.
 The entire trip is 3.4 miles.

 - Samuel P. Taylor State Park is home to the Cross Marin Trail, which parellels Lagunitas Creek and nearby Sir Francis Drake Boulevard.
-It's wide and paved and popular with cyclists and walkers of all ages.
+This former railroad bed is wide and paved and popular with cyclists and walkers of all ages.
 Look for trailside signs that explore the history of the area, which was home to Calfornia's first paper mill in the 1850s.